8 checking account features everyone should know

 Know how to avoid overdraft fees

-When you spend more money than you have in your account most banks will charge an overdraft fee.
+When you spend more money than you have in your account most banks will charge an overdraft fee, though the fee varies for different banks.
 The best way to avoid these fees is to monitor your account balance or to set up alerts when it drops below a certain amount.
 Many banks offer optional overdraft protection services which allow you to link your checking account to other eligible accounts to cover you in case of an overdraft.
-Some banks charge a fee for this service.
+Some banks charge a fee for this service, and others offer the service without a fee.
 Some banks enroll you in certain overdraft-related services automatically.
 Whether the protection is optional or automatic, be sure to review your account’s overdraft policies before signing up.

 Turn on alerts